AnthonyByansi/Auth0-Exploratorium/Auth0 Exploratorium/CONTRIBUTING.md

 ## 🌌 Embrace Your Quest

-* Fork the Repository: Begin your journey by forking this repository to your own enchanted realm.
+* **Fork the Repository**: Begin your journey by forking this repository to your own enchanted realm.

-* Clone the Repository: Delve into the depths of code by cloning the repository to your local machine.
+* **Clone the Repository** : Delve into the depths of code by cloning the repository to your local machine.

-* Install Dependencies: Harness the powers of the required dependencies, ensuring you have all the spells needed.
+* **Install Dependencies** : Harness the powers of the required dependencies, ensuring you have all the spells needed.

-* Create Your New Branch: Forge your path by creating a new branch for your magical changes.
+* **Create Your New Branch** : Forge your path by creating a new branch for your magical changes.

 ## 🧚‍♀️ Weave Your Magic

-* Dive into Your Magic: Channel your inner sorcery and weave your code magic into the project.
+* **Dive into Your Magic** : Channel your inner sorcery and weave your code magic into the project.

-* Run the Enchanted Tests: Unleash the mystical tests to ensure your spells work as expected.
+* **Run the Enchanted Tests** : Unleash the mystical tests to ensure your spells work as expected.

-* Perform the Enchanted Commit: Capture your changes in a magical incantation called a commit.
+* **Perform the Enchanted Commit** : Capture your changes in a magical incantation called a commit.

-* Push the Magic: Send your enchanted changes back to your forked realm.
+* **Push the Magic** : Send your enchanted changes back to your forked realm.

  ##  🧙‍♂️ Summon the Elders

-* Summon the Pull Request: Conjure a pull request, calling forth your changes to be reviewed.
+* **Summon the Pull Request** : Conjure a pull request, calling forth your changes to be reviewed.

-* Experience the Glorious Code Review: The elders will provide valuable feedback and guidance to enhance your sorcery.
+* **Experience the Glorious Code Review** : The elders will provide valuable feedback and guidance to enhance your sorcery.

-* Merge the Wondrous Changes: Once your magic has been approved, the elders will merge your changes into the main repository.
+* **Merge the Wondrous Changes** : Once your magic has been approved, the elders will merge your changes into the main repository.